SeekingMate/SeekingMate/README.md

 ## Legality

 Apparently sex related products are deemed inappropriate in most stores and countries.
 Seeking Mate is not-for-profit (pending registration as an organization/incorporation yet) and all contents are open-source.
 Release packages will simply be published on Github before we find better places to host them.

+## MAUI Development Troubleshooting

+If the application [hangs at loading screen](https://github.com/dotnet/maui/issues/1787), it's due to SecureStorage reading issue.
+In particular, `SecureStorage.Default.GetAsync` must be called in async context and you cannot call it during startup.
+Or rather, don't do async get when using properties (https://github.com/xamarin/Essentials/issues/1140).